Impact of initial fluctuations and nuclear deformations in isobar collisions: Results and discussions

 The $^{96}_{44}$Ru and $^{96}_{40}$Zr nuclei are deformed~\cite{Pritychenko:2013gwa,KIBEDI:2002wxc}, as also suggested by recent studies~\cite{STAR:2021mii,Zhang:2021kxj}.
 The quadrupole deformation parameter for \Ru\ is $\beta_{2,Ru} = 0.16$ and is negligible for \Zr.
 The octupole deformation parameter is negligible for \Ru\ and is $\beta_{3,Zr} = 0.20$ for \Zr.
 Figure~\ref{fig:optical3} shows the $\RNch$ from deformed isobar collisions, where the volume and RMS radius of the colliding nuclei are constrained to match those of spherical nuclei~\cite{Xu:2021qjw,Zhao:2022uhl}.
 For both the Optical and Monte Carlo calculations, the results from deformed isobar collisions are similar to those from spherical ones.
 Here we have used the same impact parameters listed in Tab~\ref{tab:Opt} for deformed isobar collisions.
 As mentioned above, the centrality definition in the deformed case may be biased by multiplicity variations at a given impact parameter.
 However, the centrality is well defined in the Monte Carlo Glauber simulation, and the consistency in the corresponding results between spherical and deformed cases indicates that our centrality treatment in the Optical Glauber simulation is appropriate.
 The $\RNch$ is considerably larger in the Optical case because of the aforementioned larger total cross section.
+The differences are $\sim10\%$ between with and without nuclear deformation.
+Based on previous study~\cite{Li:2019kkh}, this would result in an uncertainty on the extracted slope parameter of symmetry energy of about $5$ MeV.
 Our results indicate that, with appropriate magnitudes of deformation parameters, the effect of nuclear deformations on the uncertainties of $\RNch$ distributions are small.

 This is not the case for the anisotropic flow observables, where previous studies suggest that both nuclear deformation and event-by-event fluctuations are important~\cite{Miller:2007ri,Alver:2010gr,Schenke:2010rr}.
 Apart from nuclear deformation, most of the anisotropic flow produced in the most central heavy-ion collisions is due to the position fluctuations of nucleons in the colliding nuclei.
 In this paper, we study the effect of nuclear deformations and initial fluctuations on geometry eccentricities $\Reno$ (n=2,3).
 The results are shown in Fig.~\ref{fig:optical4}.
 Note that, for the Optical Glauber simulations, $\epsilon_{3}$ vanishes for the spherical case due to symmetry, and for the deformed case the $\Reo<-1$ (because $\epsilon_{3}^{\rm ZrZr}\gg\epsilon_{3}^{\rm RuRu}$) is outside the frame of Fig.~\ref{fig:optical4}(b).
 Comparing the results between deformed and spherical nuclei, the general features are similar for both.
 This is consistent with the results shown in previous studies~\cite{Zhang:2021kxj,Jia:2022qgl}, where the large quadrupole deformation $\beta_{2}$ in Ru increases the $\Ren$ in most central collisions while the large octupole deformation $\beta_{3}$ suppresses the values in mid-central collisions.